mkenney/go-chrome/README.md

 This implementation is based on the [Tip-of-Tree](https://chromedevtools.github.io/devtools-protocol/tot/) documentation and may be prone to change.
 At some point stable versions will be implemented as well, hopefully beginning with v1.3.

+# Examples

+There are a few small examples of how to use the framework API on the [wiki](https://github.com/mkenney/go-chrome/wiki) and in the [`/_examples`](https://github.com/mkenney/go-chrome/tree/master/_examples) directory.

+# TODO

+Contributions of any kind are very welcome!

+* Resolve [race condition issues](https://github.com/mkenney/go-chrome/pull/119).
+Any assistance is appreciated!
+* Add framework API examples to the `/_examples` directory and wiki to showcase various ways people are using the package.

+  Any example scripts showing various ways people are using the framework would be outstanding!
+The [screenshot script](https://github.com/mkenney/go-chrome/blob/master/test/screenshot/main.go) and several others are available there.

+* Refactoring to implement standard interfaces where applicable and review current use of interfaces in the API.
+Some aren't needed at all and others are used to support test mocks.
+* Add more tests, particularly for error cases.
+* Add integrated tests to stablize package interactions raised in various issues.

+If you would like to contribute but aren't sure how, take a look at [codecov](https://codecov.io/gh/mkenney/go-chrome) for any tests that could be written.
+There are [many](https://github.com/mkenney/go-chrome/blob/master/tot/socket/cdtp.animation_test.go) [examples](https://github.com/mkenney/go-chrome/blob/master/tot/cdtp/animation/enum.animation.type_test.go) of tests in the repo.

 # Announcements

 ## v1.0.0-rc5 released